daojingzhai/Numerical-Analysis/README.md

 # Numerical-Analysis
-In this respository, I will use numerical approximation for the problems of mathematical analysis.
+In this respository, I will implement some classical algorithms for the problems of mathematical analysis.

 1. Solving equations and systems of equations
     - Root-finding algorithms